Columbia Basin Care: Nursing Home OverviewSkip to content

 In Columbia Basin Care, 0% of Patients use Anti-Anxiety Medication

-This datapoint tells you the percentage of long-term care residents who are administered antianxiety medication.
-These medications are commonly used to treat patients experiencing anxiety or depression.
+This tells you the percent of residents given antianxiety drugs.
+Antianxiety medications are administered to patients suffering from anxiety and depression.

 Managing Depression Among Residents

-This is the percent of residents who are demonstrating symptoms of depression.
+This metric measures the percentage of long-term care residents who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage